-In Logo Design Love, I show you how to develop an iconic brand identity from start to finish, using case studies from renowned designers.
+Case studies are used throughout to show you how to develop an iconic brand identity from start to finish.
 In the process, I reveal how designers create effective briefs, generate ideas, charge for their work, and collaborate with clients.
-I not only share my personal experiences working on identity projects — including sketches and final results — I also use the work of many well-known designers such as Paula Scher, who designed the logos for Citi and Microsoft Windows, and Lindon Leader, creator of the current FedEx identity, as well as work from leading design studios that include Moving Brands, Pentagram, MetaDesign, Sagmeister & Walsh, and many more.
+I not only share my personal experiences working on identity projects — including sketches and final results — I also use the work of many well-known designers such as Paula Scher, who designed the logos for Citi and Microsoft Windows, and Lindon Leader, creator of the current FedEx identity, as well as work from leading design studios that include Moving Brands, Pentagram, MetaDesign, Sagmeister & Walsh, and plenty of others.

 In Logo Design Love, you’ll learn:

 Sagmeister & Walsh

 There are a lot of books out there that show collections of logos.
 But David Airey’s Logo Design Love is something different: it’s a guide for designers (and clients) who want to understand what this mysterious business is all about.
 Written in a reader-friendly, concise language, with a minimum of designer jargon, Airey gives a surprisingly clear explanation of the process, using a wide assortment of real-life examples to support his points.
 Anyone involved in creating visual identities, or wanting to learn how to go about it, will find this book invaluable.